+ more stories 🙂

 + November 14, 2017: Delivered a 45-minute talk at Foothill College’s International Education week about my career freelancing abroad and reporting on minority communities in the U.S. Many of the community college students spoke English as a second language.

 + November 1, 2017: Spoke with Radio New Zealand’s Nine To Noon program about my friend Kim Wall, freelancing while female, and the Kim Wall Memorial Fund.
 The Fund was established to honor Kim’s spirit and legacy and to offer support to women journalists.
-If you’re moved to help change the dynamics for women in media, consider contributing.
+If you’re moved to help change the dynamics for women in media, please consider contributing.
 You can learn more about Kim here.

 + January 23, 2017: Named a “Rising Star” and Senior Fellow with the Fund for Investigative Journalism and Schuster Institute for Investigative Journalism at Brandeis University, as part of their nationally competitive journalism initiative to increase diverse and inclusive voices and topics in investigative journalism.